November 7, 2022

 The conference has even begun to draw the attention of WNBA scouts.
-In recent seasons, the Big West has had UC Davis’ Morgan Bertsch drafted by the Dallas Wings, Cal Poly San Luis Obispo’s Sierra Campisano in training camp with the Chicago Sky and Hawaii’s Amy Atwell being drafted by the Los Angeles Sparks and appearing in four regular season games.
+In recent seasons, the Big West has had UC Davis’ Morgan Bertsch drafted by the Dallas Wings, Cal Poly San Luis Obispo’s Sierra Campisano in training camp with the Chicago Sky, and Hawaii’s Amy Atwell drafted by the Los Angeles Sparks and appearing in four regular-season games.

-When it comes to the NCAA tournament, Big West teams used to be an automatic 16th seed.
-This past season, Hawaii was seeded No. 15 in their regional.
+When it comes to the NCAA Tournament, Big West teams used to be an automatic No. 16 seed.
+This past season, Hawaii was seeded No. 15 in its regional.
 Baby steps.

 The Next, a 24/7/365 women’s basketball newsroom